SoftUni-Internal/interactive-content/EN/09-Design-Patterns/03-Behavioral-patterns.md

 }
 ```

-Then, it is important to create our class which will handle our methods:
+Then, it is important to create our class which will handle our methods.

 ``` java
 public class Text